Robust Causal Inference for EHR-based Studies of Point Exposures with Missingness in Eligibility Criteria: Discussion

 \if0\blind{ }\fi Although there is substantial observational evidence regarding long-term outcomes following bariatric surgery, debate continues with some arguing that sufficient clinical equipoise exists to warrant large-scale randomized clinical trials.
 Among the various aspects of this debate is how to best design trials with clear eligibility criteria that are relevant to clinical practice.
 While previous observational studies have tended to adopt pragmatic strategies when dealing with missing data in eligibility criteria (e.g., exclusion and lookback windows), this is the first paper examining long-term outcomes following bariatric surgery using real-world EHR data coupled with formalized methods in causal inference that acknowledge missingness in eligibility criteria.
 The results reported in Section \ref{sec:application_results} align with previous studies \citep{McTigue2020, arterburn2020}, strengthening the evidence base for current clinical guidelines and adding support to the argument that there is insufficient clinical equipoise to justify new large-scale randomized trials.

 Results reported in Section \ref{sec:application_results} confirm the weight loss advantage for RYGB over SG.
-They also suggest that patients undergoing RYGB would not be giving up a substantial decline in T2DM remission rate had they received SG instead.
-As such, clinicians may consider remission of diabetes to be less significant of a factor in determining which surgical procedure to recommend to prospective patients, as least relative to factors like durability of weight loss and risk of complications associated with surgery.
+They also suggest that patients undergoing RYGB would not have experienced a substantially lower T2DM remission rate had they received SG instead.
+As such, clinicians may consider remission of diabetes to be less significant of a factor in determining which surgical procedure to recommend to prospective patients, at least relative to factors like durability of weight loss and risk of complications associated with surgery.
 However, clinicians and patients may also consider other factors such as the durability of diabetes remission in making their decisions \citep{McTigue2020}.

 When designing and analyzing observational studies from EHR databases, the potential for confounding bias is often considered paramount, with missing data frequently viewed as a secondary consideration.
 While analysts might consider methods for dealing with missing data in certain covariates or outcomes after finalizing their analysis population, it is rare that they account for the possibility that discarding subjects without ascertainable eligibility when building an analysis population can introduce selection bias.
 Towards addressing this form of selection bias, we introduced a pair of estimators, $\widehat\theta_\text{EIF}$ and $\widehat\theta_\text{IF}$ which are robust to various degrees of model misspecification, attain $\sqrt{n}$-convergence to normal distributions even under flexible machine learning modeling strategies, and in the case of $\widehat\theta_\text{EIF}$, can achieve semiparametric efficiency bounds.